Definition of scratch in English:

 - I won't get the benefit of those eighteen shots because it is a scratch event but at least I could make an attempt at qualifying.

-- From the very beginning, especially without utilizing or relying on any previous work for assistance: he built his own computer company from scratchMore example sentences
+- From the very beginning, especially without making use of or relying on any previous work for assistance: he built his own computer company from scratchMore example sentences

 - It is a direct reversal of the previous policy where SAS would build its own tools from scratch.